Manhattan Clam Chowder With Bacon

 an overhead shot of Manhattan Clam Chowder with bacon and potatoes garnished with parsley.

-As soon as the weather gets cooler, I start craving soups like my easy buffalo chicken soup or my instant pot taco soup.
+As soon as the weather gets cooler, I start craving soups like my easy buffalo chicken soup, wedding soup, or my instant pot taco soup.
 Another one I make often is this Manhattan Clam chowder with bacon.
 Unlike the cream based new england clam chowder this soup has a tomato broth.
 It's loaded with clams and chunks of veggies and will warm you up without weighing you down.

 Why This Recipe Works: A Sprinkle of Food Science